MLB Trade Rumors: Giants’ Bumgarner Injury Could Create Trade For Mets’ Pitcher, Jon Morosi Says

 Most of the top free agent pitchers have been signed by new teams with Yu Darvish joining the Chicago Cubs, Alex Cobb signing with the Baltimore Orioles, and Jake Arrieta becoming a member of the Philadelphia Phillies.
 One of the top remaining pitchers is Greg Holland, but the luxury tax situation makes it difficult for San Francisco to bring him on board.
 That’s why the trade speculation has popped up, but even that is tough.

-It’s mentioned by Bleacher Report‘s Jacob Schafer that one consideration might be Zack Wheeler.
+It was mentioned by Bleacher Report‘s Jacob Schafer that one consideration might be Zack Wheeler.
 He was a former draft pick by the Giants back in 2009 going sixth overall.
 However, he was part of a trade two years later with the Mets where San Francisco acquired Carlos Beltran.
 Still, the Mets recently optioned Wheeler to Triple-A, so he could make sense for San Francisco.
 That said, they need to find a way to make the deal work.

 MLB’s Opening Day 2018 arrives this coming Thursday with San Francisco scheduled for a road game at the Los Angeles Dodgers.
 Right-hander Ty Blach will get the start with Dodgers ace Clayton Kershaw on the mound for the home team.